Cybergate9/meteostick.js/README.md

 `apt-get install build-essentials`

-Now you have everything you can clone and install (package.json gets read by npm):
+Now you should have everything you need, and can clone and install (package.json gets read by npm):

 `git clone https://github.com/ITWrangler/meteostick.js.git`